anderspitman/tuplates-js/README.md

 tuplates is a simple way to template your static sites, without creating a dependency on your templating tool.
 Rather than replacing your template tags, it works by replacing lines between your template tags.
-This means that both your template and code live together in you files.
-When you need to make a change, you update the fragment and re-run tuplate, and it replaces the old code.
+This means that both your template and code live together in your files.
+When you need to make a change, you update the fragment and re-run tuplates, and it replaces the old code.
 This way you can check your actual code into source control, rather than your templates.